 9 NNMi associates its license keys with a server's IP address.
 If the IP address for Server C is different from the IP address of Server A, obtain and install new NNMi license keys.
-See Changing the IP Address of an NNMi Management Server on page 292.
+See Changing the IP Address of a Standalone NNMi Management Server on page 324.